19lmyers/cse110-w21-group14/specs/users/persona-mia.md

 WOCinTech Chat via [Flickr](https://www.flickr.com/photos/wocintechchat/25388752744/)

 ## Quote:
-> As a freelancer, I write code everywhere, from coffee shops to bars, and need to meet deadlines.
+> As a freelancer, I like to write code everywhere, from coffee shops to bars.

 ##Background:
 **Age:** 27<br>